ayoayco/McFly/README.md

 ## Special directories
 **1. `src/pages`**
 - file based routing for `.html` files
-- directly use custom elements (no registry maintenance needed)
+- directly use custom elements & static fragments (no imports or registry maintenance needed)
 - use `<script server:setup>` to define logic that runs on the server, which then gets stripped away

 **2. `src/components`**